 - Check for softness by pressing your spatula into the figs now and then.
 They should start yielding to pressure.
 Take the saucepan off the heat and let it cool.

-- Add the mixture to a food processor and puree for up to 30 to 60 seconds, until smooth.
+- Add the mixture to a food processor and puree for 30 to 60 seconds until smooth.
 If your mixture is too thick, you can add a teaspoon of water at a time until it's less thick, but I haven't had to do this.
 Place the jam in a glass container.
 Once the jam has cooled, place it in the fridge for up to ten days.

 How to make these vegan chocolate fig cupcakes

-- Start by preheating the oven to 350°F and place 15 liners in the muffin tin or tins.
-If you don't have two tins or a large muffin tin with 24 wells, you can use one.
-However, the batter will rise to the top and mound, making the cupcakes look more like muffins.
+If you don't have two tins or a large muffin tin with 24 wells, you can use one muffin tin only.
+However, the batter will rise to the top and mound, making the cupcakes look like muffins.
 They'll still taste great!
+You will likely need to bake for a few extra minutes.

-- Sift the dry ingredients into a large mixing bowl and whisk to combine, making a well in the center.
+Sift the dry ingredients into a large mixing bowl and whisk to combine, making a well in the center.

-- Add the wet ingredients into the middle of the dry ingredients and gently mix with a spatula until smooth.
-Gently fold in the chocolate chips.
+Add the wet ingredients into the middle of the dry ingredients and gently mix with a spatula until smooth.

-- Pour the batter into the cupcake liners and fill to about ⅔ full, and bake for 22-25 minutes.
+Bake the cupcakes for 22 to 25 minutes.
 Be careful not to overbake to avoid dry cupcakes.
 Cupcakes should spring back when you gently press the centers.

-How to make the Vegan Irish Cream Frosting
+Make the Vegan Irish Cream Frosting

-- In a stand mixer with the paddle attachment, beat the butter and shortening at medium to high speed for three minutes.
+In a stand mixer with the paddle attachment, beat the vegan butter at medium to high speed for two minutes until creamy.
+Scrape the sides and the bottom of the bowl with a spatula.

-- Scrape the sides and the bottom of the bowl with a spatula.
-Add the sifted confectioner's sugar.
-If you're adding the cocoa powder and water mixture, add it along with the vanilla.
-Start by mixing it on low speed at first, then beat on high speed for 5 minutes.
+Add the sifted confectioner's sugar and the optional sifted cocoa powder.
+Start by mixing it on low speed at first, then beat it on high speed until mixed.

 How to frost the cupcakes

-- You can frost the cupcakes with a butter knife or an icing spatula if you don't wish to get fancy.
+- This decorating kit is handy, and it includes the 1M tip.
+You can experiment with other tips as well!
+You can frost the cupcakes with a butter knife or an icing spatula if you don't wish to get fancy.

 - You can practice your frosting skills on a plate before you try it on your cupcake!